dukechill/fliqt/README.md

 - Add user authentication and authorization (JWT).
 - Provide more unit tests to improve test coverage.
-- Integrate CI/CD pipelines for automated build and deployment.
 - Enhance API documentation with tools like Swagger.
-- Optimize Docker build for production environments.

----

-## **Contact Information**

-For any questions or suggestions, please contact [your-email@example.com].

 ---